The recipe that I am going to share today is Frogmore stew. It is a great seafood stew that can be made easily at home.

 To make this Frogmore stew, bring the water and old bay seasoning to a boil in a pot.
 Add potatoes, sausages, and corn to it.
 Boil them for few minutes.
 Finally, add shrimps to it and cook them.
 Drain the water from the pot and serve the Frogmore stew.

+If you are out Old Bay seasoning, you can use any of the Old Bay seasoning substitutes.
 This is an overview of the recipe.
 Find the complete recipe below.
 There are other main course recipes on our blog as well that you should also check.

 1. Honey Walnut Shrimp– Honey walnut shrimp originated from Hong Kong.
 It is a recipe for Chinese cuisine and is very famous.
 But now, Americans also love this delicacy.
 I learned this recipe from my friend.
 He went to Shanghai for his work and came home with the recipe.